Antarctica for Kids

 Buenos Aires, Argentina

 We started in Buenos Aires for three days, walking a lot, visiting El Ateneo bookstore (my daughter loved the large children’s section and picked out some Spanish versions of books she had back home), the Recoleta cemetery to see Eva Peron’s tomb (she liked the cats that wandered around more than the tombs), the area around the cemetery, and La Boca neighborhood, home of the tango.
 The highlight for her was the empanadas.
-We ate at El Sanjuanino twice in two nights.
+We ate at El Sanjuanino twice in two nights, close to our hotel (the Sofitel Buenos Aires Recoleta).

 We then flew down to Ushuaia, the southernmost city in the world, to do a quick trip through Tierra del Fuego National Park before boarding the ship for our trip to Antarctica.
 There’s really not much to say about Ushuaia – there’s an airport, it’s near the national park, and it’s relatively close to Antarctica.
 I’ll return someday to see more of Tierra del Fuego – a few hours there definitely whetted my appetite.